chemfiles/chemfiles/doc/installation.rst

 Pre-compiled binaries
 ^^^^^^^^^^^^^^^^^^^^^

-A few precompiled binary of the latest release are provided through the `conda`_ cross-plateform package manager.
-These binary provide the C++, C and Python interfaces.
+A precompiled version of the latest release is provided through the `conda`_ cross-plateform package manager, in the ``conda-forge`` community channel.
+This version provides the C++, C and Python interfaces for OS X and Linux.
 To install them, you can use:

 .. code-block:: bash

-    conda install -c https://conda.anaconda.org/luthaf chemfiles
+    conda install -c conda-forge chemfiles

 .. _conda: http://conda.pydata.org/docs/

 Building from sources
 ^^^^^^^^^^^^^^^^^^^^^

-If you want full control over the way the code is built, you can built chemfiles from sources.
+Provided you have all the required depenencies, you can also build chemfiles from sources.

 Core library dependencies
 -------------------------

-In order to build the core library, you will need a C++11 compiler, like g++>4.9 or clang++>3.3.
-Chemfiles is tested against GCC, Clang and Intel C++ compilers, and is ISO C++11, so it should compile with other compilers as well.
+In order to build the core library, you will need a C++11 capable compiler.
+Chemfiles is automatically tested agaist GCC (>= 4.8) on Linux, OSX and Windows (mingw-w64); clang (>= 3.3) on Linux and OS X and MSCV 14 on Windows.
+It was also compiled sucessfully with Intel C++ compilers.
 Please report any sucessfull compilation with other compilers!

-Some optional functionalities of chemfiles needs aditional library.
-As the functionalities are activated when configuring the build, these additionals libraries are optionals.
-Here is the list of these libraries:
+Some optional functionalities of chemfiles needs aditional library:

 * The `NetCDF`_ library is needed to read and write the AMBER NetCDF format.
   It is available in all the package managers.

-Finally, chemfiles needs uses the `CMake`_ build system, which is also available in all the package managers.
+Finally, chemfiles needs uses the `CMake`_ build system, which is available in all the package managers.

 On UNIX-like systems (Linux, OS X, ...)
 """""""""""""""""""""""""""""""""""""""